2023 Budget

 Again all of the costs for maintenance and upgrades to accommodate more than those living here is falling completely on full time residents, most of whom would like tourism to be controlled.
 Why are we not creating a tourist tax in Revelstoke to make living here full time more sustainable?
 We have families that have been here for a hundred years being forced to move and nothing is being done to control this!

-Terra asked about 1 year ago
+Terra asked over 1 year ago

 The City of Revelstoke accommodators collect a hotel room tax of 3% from visitors based on the purchased price of accommodation with the funding going towards tourism marketing programs and projects.
 Our businesses do benefit from increased tourism and these businesses pay a large portion (approximately 39%) of the taxes collected by the City of Revelstoke.
 The City of Revelstoke is subject to inflationary pressures and aging infrastructure that needs to be replaced.
 These costs need to be balanced between present and future generations.